near/docs/docs/concepts/gas.md

 A user decides to send a transaction to the network.
 She decides how much gas at most she is willing to spend for the transaction and sets a gas limit for processing the transaction.
 Some transactions require an almost constant amount of gas but function calls are hard to predict so a little extra never hurts since whatever remains unspent will be returned.

-The transaction reaches the network and, while being processed, it automatically "buys" enough gas to finish processing at the current gas prices.
+The transaction reaches the network and, while being processed, attached tokens are used to automatically buy enough gas to finish processing the transaction at the current gas prices.

-Once the transaction is processed, the related account is only "charged" for the gas that was used.
-Any leftover gas is converted back to NEAR tokens on the account.
+Once the transaction is processed, the related account is only charged for the gas that was used.
+Any leftover NEAR tokens are returned to the account.

 ## What about Prepaid Gas?